Giant Panda Facts - Learn All about Pandas

 Giant Panda, reputed as “living fossil”, is the national treasure in China!
 You may know the adorable creature on earth is in black and white.
 But how many other facts do you know?

-It is very necessary to do a little research no matter before you go to see the pandas or throw yourselves into a panda volunteer program.
+It is very necessary to do a little research no matter before you go to see the pandas or throw yourselves into a Panda Loving Care program.
 Check the following 15 interesting facts about giant pandas, helping you know further about their diet, habitat, behaviors, life span, weight, and living status...Enjoy!

 15 Interesting Facts about Pandas